mlaaker/derdirectory/README.md

 #### Shouldn't Hubs simply leverage the Matter Distributed Compliance Ledger (DCL) instead?

 The [Matter Distributed Compliance Ledger](https://webui.dcl.csa-iot.org/) lets manufacturers post a device's certification status and detailed production information.
 However, the DCL is only for Matter devices (and most DERs presently are not Matter compliant).
 Further, it has no mechanism for listing and understanding a device's VPP support.
-For Matter devices registered in the DER Directory, the DCL’s Vendor ID string can be supplied to connect the two sources.
+For Matter devices registered in the VPP Connect, the DCL’s Vendor ID string can be supplied to connect the two sources.

 #### Doesn't Kraken's Mercury Consortium certification solve this?